knydjie/FoodcourtQueue-simulation/README.md

 # FoodcourtQueue-simulation
-Final project on using simulation to solve long queues problem at a foodcourt with R Studio.
+A project on using simulation to solve long queues problem at a foodcourt with R Studio.